PyFilesystem/pyfilesystem/docs/expose/index.rst

 fs.expose
 =========

-The ``fs.expose`` module contains a number of options for making an FS implementation available over the internet, or to other applications.
+The ``fs.expose`` module contains a number of options for making an FS implementation available over the Internet, or to other applications.

 .. toctree::
    :maxdepth: 3